HimaSagar12/Graphrag/HOW_TO_USE.md

     -   Use the `HorizonLLMClient` to generate a comment for each function.
     -   Display the original code and the code with the new comments side-by-side for you to review.

+2.  **Apply Comments and Update Visualizations:**

+    If you are satisfied with the generated comments, click the "Apply Comments and Update Visualizations" button.
+This will update the code with the new comments and regenerate the code graph and mark map visualizations.

-2.  **Download Modified Files:**
+3.  **Download Modified Files:**

-    If you are satisfied with the generated comments, you can download the modified files by clicking the "Download <file_name> with comments" button for each file.
+    After applying the comments, you can download all the modified files as a single zip archive by clicking the "Download All Modified Files as ZIP" button.

 ### Running the Command-Line Interface (CLI)